 Upper-level mathematics courses include work in discrete structures, linear and abstract algebra, differential equations, real analysis, geometry, numerical analysis, and probability and statistics.
-The Senior Seminar provides an opportunity for students to reflect on the concepts, contextual, foundational, and worldview issues and applications studied in past course work.
-The seminar emphasizes how these issues will impact their lives beyond the College.
+The Senior Seminar provides an opportunity to reflect on the concepts, contextual, foundational, and worldview issues and applications studied in past course work.
+The seminar emphasizes how these issues will impact your life beyond college.
 Presentations, both in class and off campus, are key components of the course.

-As Reformed Christians, we believe that God has created, redeemed, and still sustains every aspect of the world around us.
+As Reformed Christians, we at Trinity believe that God has created, redeemed, and still sustains every aspect of the world around us.
 It is our task to appreciate the beauty and well-orderedness of his creation and to use our God-given abilities to subdue it and to use it for his purposes.
 Thus, the aim of the mathematics department is to use analytical thinking to help prepare students to be Christians who are qualified and professional in their chosen vocations.
-This is accomplished in three ways: we work to develop students who are proficient in mathematics, to educate students for a life of Christian service, and to develop in the students good work habits.
-The proficiency in mathematics requires the background, skills, and analytical thinking necessary for these students to succeed professionally in their chosen work environment: graduate school, industry, or the elementary or secondary school classroom.
-The secondary mathematics education major is designed for teachers in grades 6 through 12.
-This program meets the major graduation requirements only for students completing the secondary education certification program.